namitoyokota/namitoyokota/venminder/standups.md

 ### 8/21/24
 - Continued working on the script - 2945
-- ALl of the methods seem to be working
+- All of the methods seem to be working

 ### 8/20/24
 - Continued working on the 2945 script